NVComputing/nvcomputingsite/resources/io.md

 Coolio
 ```
 Again, it is good practice to close your BufferedReader at the end of the code.
 Also note that the main disadvantage with BufferedReader is that you need to know how many lines of input you are going to be given.
+(Alternatively, you can use the .lines() method to stream the entire input at once, then work with the lines as a stream.
+This is discussed in more detail below in the Advanced I/O section.)

 ## Which one should I use?

 This is gone over in more detail [here](https://stackoverflow.com/questions/2231369/scanner-vs-bufferedreader) and [here](https://javahungry.blogspot.com/2018/12/difference-between-bufferedreader-and-scanner-in-java-examples.html)
 , but essentially there are 4 major distinguishing features that decide which one you should use.

-####1.
-Scanners can parse input,while BufferedReaders can only read it
+#### 1. Scanners can parse input, while BufferedReaders can only read it

-If you want to read in a primitive data type then Scanners can do it directly using their `.nexDT`, however you will need to use StringTokenizers to parse BufferedReader input
+If you want to read in a primitive data type, Scanners can do it directly using their `.next(datatype)`, however you will need to use StringTokenizers to parse BufferedReader input
 into the desired data type.

-####2.
-BufferedReaders have a buffer of 8kb, while Scanners have a buffer of 1kb
+#### 2. BufferedReaders have a buffer of 8kb, while Scanners have a buffer of 1kb

 This means that BufferedReaders can read a lot more data at a time, so if you are trying to read large amounts of data (i.e. a large file),
 then you should probably use a BufferedReader

-####3.
-BufferedReaders are faster
+#### 3. BufferedReaders are faster

-If you care that much about speed (*cough cough competitive programing*), then just use a BufferedReader
+If you care about speed a lot (*cough cough competitive programming*), then just use a BufferedReader.

-####4 BufferedReaders are synchronized, Scanners are not
+#### 4. BufferedReaders are synchronized, Scanners are not

-If you are threading and reading input in those threads, then you can use a single BufferedReader for all of them, but you would need
+If you are multithreading and reading input in multiple threads, then you can use a single BufferedReader for all of them, but you would need
-separate Scanners for each one
+separate Scanners for each one.

+(You probably shouldn't do that anyway.
+Multithreading is hard.)

 ## Advanced I/O / Input Processing

-Despite the fancy title, this is just more stream stuff so if you have no idea what that is then read [this](/resources/streams) and then maybe [this](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html).
+Despite the fancy title, this is just more stream stuff, so if you have no idea what that is then read [this](/resources/streams) and then maybe [this](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html).

-####Input with Streams
+#### Input with Streams

-Okay so let's say we want to read a single line of integers and toss it in an array.
+Let's say we want to read a single line of integers and toss it in an array.
 We could do something like this:

 ```java
 BufferedReader buf = new BufferedReader(new InputStreamReader(System.in));
 int[] arr = Arrays.stream(buf.readLine().split(" ")).mapToInt(s-> Integer.parseInt(s)).toArray();